fomightez/patmatch-binder/README.md

 The copyright information for the software is available in the `patmatch_1.2` directory of actively running binders.

-***Clarifying Software Attribution: I, Wayne, am not involved in this software at all.
-Those listed above are the developers and distributors.
+***Clarifying Software Attribution: I, Wayne, am not involved in the PatMatch software at all.
+Those listed above are the developers and distributors of PatMAtch.
 See their materials.
 I simply set up this repository to make the software useable on the command line without installation headaches.***

+I, Wayne, did code a utility for use with the results it is available [here](https://github.com/fomightez/sequencework/tree/master/circos-utilities) and utilized in the notebooks in the repository to process the results to work with Python and allow easily converting the restuls to other forms.

 Usage
 -----

 This repository is set up to allow running the command line version of this software after pressing the `launch binder` button above or below.
 The target use case is when you want to run pattern search on sequences not available via the web-based PatMatch offerings (see below) or you want to integrate the results of PatMatch with Python code easily.
 Refer to this [this page](https://www.yeastgenome.org/nph-patmatch#examples) for PatMatch's 'Supported Pattern Syntax/Examples/Limits' information.

+In the notebooks that can be launched, I have added some examples illustrating how to use the program and process the results easily into forms that can be used with Python and converted into other forms.

 There are a number of places where web-served versions of software are already set up to work with specific genomes: